 An eligible service commitment area is:

 - An Iowa city within a federal mental health shortage area as designated by the United States department of health and human services, if the physician specializes in psychiatry.
+You can find current mental health shortage areas in Iowa here.

 - An Iowa city with a population less than 26,000 located more than 20 miles from a city with a population of at least 50,000 (see map below).